rhaining/itc-localized-screenshot-uploader/README.md

 Run `php screenshots.php` – this will add the XML chunks you need and make a fresh copy of your `metadata.xml` in the screenshots folder.

 #### Step 4
-If you right-click & select 'show package contents' on your itmsp file, you'll see all the pretty metadata in `metadata.xml`.
-Copy (and replace) all the stuff from the screenshots/ folder into this folder.
+Copy the contents of "screenshots" on your desktop into the itmsp file on your desktop (right-click -> show package contents to access the latter).
+Or use the following command:

+    cp ~/Desktop/screenshots/* ~/Desktop/*.itmsp

 #### Step 5
 Verify your upload: